Applying for a Grant

 - After securing all required signatures, the External Funding Request Form goes back to the Planning and Development Office (copies will be provided to the applicants, institutional Grant Writer, Magan Hodge and Administrative Coucil members), and writing of the grant can commence.

 - Draft external grant proposals must be shared with members of Administrative Council prior to submission.
-Draft proposals should be e-mailed to members of the Administrative Council (CSI President, Dr. Jeff Fox, Dr. Edit Szanto, Mike Mason) at least one week prior to the deadline for submission.
+Draft proposals should be e-mailed to members of the Administrative Council (Dr. Jeff Fox, Dr. Todd Schwarz, Mike Mason) at least one week prior to the deadline for submission.
 This provides enough time for Council members to read the proposal and make any suggestions for changes, and also allows the individual writing the grant to make any necessary changes prior to submission.

 - Applicants must complete and secure appropriate signatures on the External Grant Submission Form prior to submitting the grant.
 Completed forms must be submitted to Donanna McKinstry.